colbyj/bride-of-frankensystem/docs/reference/configuration.rst

    * - ``WAITRESS_THREADS``
      - integer
      - ``16``
-     - Number of Waitress worker threads used in production (non-debug) mode.
+     - How many simultaneous requests the production (non-debug) server can handle; Waitress is the server BOFS uses in that mode.
 See :doc:`/deploying/server`.
    * - ``SECRET_KEY``
      - string
      - *(auto-generated)*